Kristfur/battleships/README.md

     git push

 Was used to push all committed code to the remote repository on GitHub.

+## Deployment to Heroku
+This game was deployed with Heroku using Code Institutes mock terminal.
+The steps for deployment are:

+1. Log in to or create your Heroku account
+2. Fork or clone this repository
+3. Create a new Heroku app
+4. In the settings, add the buildbacks for Python and NodeJS, in that order
+5. Link the Heroku app to the repository
+6. Click Deploy

 ## Clone the Repository Code Locally